Williamstown North

 What is the weighted average housing cost based on tenure mix in the suburb of Williamstown North?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,535.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,535.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,383/month, and renters paying $1,732/month.

 How affordable is housing in the suburb of Williamstown North relative to local incomes?